1vank1n/django-project-template/README.md

 ---/main      - start app point that I offer for you /frontend     - folder for source "frontend" files
 ---/images    - gulp tasks look at this folder, files get->optimize->put to `/static/images/`
----/scripts   - gulp tasks look at this folder, files get->minify->concatenate->put to `/static/scripts/base.js`
+---/scripts   - gulp tasks look at this folder, files get->minify->put to `/static/scripts/`
 ---/styles    - gulp tasks look at this folder, get _common.styl->optimize->put to `/static/styles/base.css` /requirements - requirements for current project /settings     - django settings